Five anxiety easing habits that will outlive lockdown

 Behavioural specialist Lauren Woolnough at the entertainment brand SoapHub reveals the five most popular anxiety easing and cognitive boosting habits that we have adopted in lockdown by analysing google trend data.

 We also look at the science behind how they ease anxiety and boost cognitive function.

 According to Google Trend Data, the search term 1000-piece puzzle has received a 3,333% uplift within the last three months alone, as the UK reaches for time consuming products that stir a sense of nostalgia and comfort.

-However, the nation soon realised that completing jigsaw puzzles is not just a method to pass the time whilst we self-isolate.
+However, the nation soon realised that completing jigsaw puzzles like these from Fine Art America puzzles is not just a method to pass the time whilst we self-isolate.
 Completing a puzzle works our visuospatial function.
 Visuospatial function refers to the cognitive processes that are required to recognize, integrate, and assess space and structure within multiple dimensions.

 Put simply, regularly completing puzzles is scientifically proven to improve special awareness, enhance the speed of visuospatial processing and boost concentration.

 Puzzles can also aid in easing anxiety.
 When working on a puzzle, your brain releases the neurotransmitter Dopamine.
 When the brain releases Dopamine, it signals to the body to repeat the action that is encouraging its release.
 It is for this reason that many find puzzles relaxing – and addictive.

 Puzzles are a great option for people who struggle to focus when practicing the likes of meditation, too.
 They encourage you to focus on the present moment and allow for the distractions of your surroundings to pass as you consistently refocus on the task in hand.